rthrblck/guidelines/README.md

 Make it work
 - [ ] Inputs
-  - [X] Set inputs <div> to scroll independently of svg <div>
   - [ ] Set individual input field limiters (min, max, step, etc).
 Actually, look up what input field properties exist, and see if any of them would be useful.
 Add default values to avoid no lines rendering

 - [ ] SVG
-  - [X] Assign proper units to all fields, stop using pixels
   - [ ] If exporting svg to pdf requires a different internal structure, fix it
-  - [X] Set default values for inputs that will break the app if they aren't present

 - [ ] Make it exportable
   - [ ] Find tool to export SVG to PDF (must be exported in real world units)